adamjthompson/Gaming-Status-Cards/README.md

 ---

-### 12. Gaming Status - 100% Completion
+### 9. Gaming Status - Completion Tracker

-Cover art for a single player's fully-completed games (100% of achievements/trophies earned), shown as a slideshow or a scrollable grid. *Requires **Full Game Library Scan** to be enabled for at least one platform — the card shows a friendly notice instead if that data source isn't available for the selected player.*
+A single player's 100%-complete or near-complete games, shown as a slideshow, a scrollable grid, or a ranked bar list.
+Filter picks which set of games; Display Mode picks how they're shown. *Requires **Full Game Library Scan** to be enabled for at least one platform — the card shows a friendly notice instead if that data source isn't available for the selected player.*

 **UI Configuration Options:**
 * **Card Title:** Optional title displayed above the card.
 * **Player:** A single player dropdown.
+* **Filter:** **100% Complete** (100% of achievements/trophies earned) or **Near Completion** (highest percentage first, excluding anything already at 100%).
-* **Platforms:** Independently check/uncheck Steam, Xbox, and PlayStation to only include 100%-complete games from selected platforms.
+* **Platforms:** Independently check/uncheck Steam, Xbox, and PlayStation to only include matching games from selected platforms.
-* **Exclude PlayStation Games Without Platinum Trophies** *(only shown when PlayStation is checked above):* Some PlayStation titles (e.g. Journey) have no platinum trophy at all, so 100% completion is achievable without earning one.
+* **Exclude PlayStation Games Without Platinum Trophies** *(Filter: 100% Complete only, shown when PlayStation is checked above):* Some PlayStation titles (e.g. Journey) have no platinum trophy at all, so 100% completion is achievable without earning one.
 Check this to only show 100%-complete PlayStation games that actually have a platinum trophy.
 Unchecked by default.
+* **Exclude Games Inactive For** *(Filter: Near Completion only):* **Never (Show All)** (default) or 1–12 months.
+Based on each game's last recorded activity: Xbox uses its last-played timestamp, while PlayStation and Steam use their last-achievement/trophy-earned timestamp instead (neither API exposes a separate "last played" signal). *(Note: for PlayStation and Steam specifically, this means a game you're actively stuck on without earning anything new could still get excluded.)* A game with no recorded activity at all is never excluded.
-* **Max Games to Display:** How many completed games to show at most (1–50).
+* **Max Games to Display:** How many games to show at most (1–50).
 Click **Apply** to confirm the value.
+* **Display Mode:** **Grid** (a responsive grid of artwork), **Slideshow** (one game crossfading into the next, using the same CSS-animated crossfade as the Slideshow card), or **Ranked List** *(Filter: Near Completion only — Ranked List isn't offered under 100% Complete, since sorting by percentage is meaningless when everything shown is already at 100%)*.
-* **Artwork:** Which image to show per game — **Cover/Grid (Vertical Portrait)** (default), **Hero (Horizontal Landscape)**, **Logo (Transparent Title)**, or **Icon (Small Square)**.
-Falls back to Cover, then Hero, if the selected type wasn't captured for a given game.
-Cover and Hero both scale to the card's full width at their own natural aspect ratio rather than being cropped or letterboxed; Logo and Icon are boxed to a fixed size instead. **Logo and Icon aren't offered when Display Mode is Slideshow** — their transparent backgrounds can look broken crossfading over whatever's behind them — the field resets to Cover if you switch a saved Logo/Icon config to Slideshow.
+* **Artwork** *(Grid/Slideshow only):* Which image to show per game — **Cover/Grid (Vertical Portrait)** (default), **Hero (Horizontal Landscape)**, **Logo (Transparent Title)**, or **Icon (Small Square)**.
+Falls back to Cover, then Hero, if the selected type wasn't captured for a given game. **Logo and Icon aren't offered when Display Mode is Slideshow** — their transparent backgrounds can look broken crossfading over whatever's behind them — the field resets to Cover if you switch a saved Logo/Icon config to Slideshow.
-* **Display Mode:** **Grid** (a responsive grid of artwork) or **Slideshow** (one game crossfading into the next, using the same CSS-animated crossfade as the Slideshow card).
-* **Grid Columns** *(Grid mode only):* 1–4 images per row.
-* **Rows Before Scrolling** *(Grid mode only):* How many rows show before the grid scrolls instead of growing taller (default: 3).
+* **Grid Columns** / **Rows Before Scrolling** *(Grid mode only):* 1–4 images per row; how many rows show before the grid scrolls instead of growing taller (default: 3).
 * **Time Per Slide** / **Transition Fade Time** *(Slideshow mode only):* Seconds each game's artwork is shown, and seconds spent crossfading into the next one.
+* **Scroll After (Entries)** *(Ranked List only):* How many rows show before the list scrolls instead of growing taller (default: 10).
+* **Bar Color** *(Ranked List only):* **Platform Colors** (default — each bar tinted by that game's own platform: Steam blue, Xbox green, PlayStation blue), or the same named palettes (Vivid, Material, Muted, Soft) and Custom Colors option available on the Leaderboard/Weekly Activity/Platforms cards.

 In Grid mode, hovering an image shows a tooltip with the game's title (and platform, if more than one platform is checked) — matching the same tooltip style used elsewhere in this bundle.
 Slideshow mode shows artwork only, with no title or tooltip — a hover tooltip isn't technically possible there, since every slide occupies the same on-screen position and only differs by which one is currently faded in.

 ---

-### 13. Gaming Status - Near Completion

-A leaderboard-style, ranked bar list of a single player's games closest to (but not yet at) 100% completion — highest percentage at the top. *Requires **Full Game Library Scan** to be enabled for at least one platform — the card shows a friendly notice instead if that data source isn't available for the selected player.*

-**UI Configuration Options:**
-* **Card Title:** Optional title displayed above the list.
-* **Player:** A single player dropdown.
-* **Platforms:** Independently check/uncheck Steam, Xbox, and PlayStation.
-* **Max Games to Display:** How many games to show at most (1–50).
-Click **Apply** to confirm the value.
-* **Scroll After (Entries):** How many rows show before the list scrolls instead of growing taller (default: 10).
-* **Exclude Games Inactive For:** **Never (Show All)** (default) or 1–12 months.
-Based on each game's last recorded activity: Xbox uses its last-played timestamp, while PlayStation and Steam use their last-achievement/trophy-earned timestamp instead (neither API exposes a separate "last played" signal). *(Note: for PlayStation and Steam specifically, this means a game you're actively stuck on without earning anything new could still get excluded.)* A game with no recorded activity at all is never excluded.
-* **Bar Color:** **Platform Colors** (default — each bar tinted by that game's own platform: Steam blue, Xbox green, PlayStation blue), or the same named palettes (Vivid, Material, Muted, Soft) and Custom Colors option available on the Leaderboard/Weekly Games/Platforms cards.

-Games already at 100% are intentionally excluded — those are the dedicated 100% Completion card's job.

----

-### 14. Gaming Status - Stats
+### 10. Gaming Status - Stats

 A configurable, two-column summary of a single player's completion/trophy/achievement stats. *Requires **Full Game Library Scan** to be enabled for at least one platform — the card shows a friendly notice instead if that data source isn't available for the selected player.*